I. What is Amplification?

 This emotional and down-to-earth description of a doctor is an emotional appeal to the judges in the movie as well as to the audience watching at home.

-For a second example, listen to the critic Anton Ego’s speech in the film Ratatouille:
+For a second example, read the critic Anton Ego’s speech in the film Ratatouille:

 Ego uses amplification to clearly explain how the world reacts to something new and how the brave critic must defend it.
 He also elaborates on the unexpected meal and how it changed his preconceptions.
 To simply say, “The meal challenged my preconceptions” would miss the larger point: Ego realized a great artist can come from anywhere.
 As the audience knows, Ego is talking about a rat chef.
 The eloquence of his explanation highlights just how amazing this little chef is.